wraithan/wraithan.net/content/Tech/plethora-of-projects.rst

 :title: Plethora of Projects
 :date: 2013-04-11

-I find myself in a state where I have a lot of projects that people ping me about regularly.
-I am very into each of them and would love if I could dedicate the time that they deserve to them.
+I find myself in a state where I have many projects that people ping me about regularly.
+I am very into all of them and would love if I could dedicate to each of them time that they deserve.
 This posting is mostly an enumeration of those projects and what I want to do with them.

 `Read the Docs`_